knncolle

 virtual Distance_ denormalize (Distance_ norm) const =0

-virtual void save (const std::string &prefix) const
+virtual void save (const std::filesystem::path &dir) const

 Detailed Description